davidkpiano/react-redux-form/docs/api/Control.md

 <h2 id="prop-mapProps"></h2>
 ## `mapProps={\{...}}`
-_(Object)_: A mapping of control-specific property keys to prop-getter functions that taken in the original props and return the result prop.
-See [the documentation on custom controls](../guides/custom-controls.md) for more information.

-Example:
+_(Object | Function)_: A custom mapping from props provided by `Control` to props received by the component.
+Can be:

+- An object, where each value is a function from original props to corresponding value in result props.
+- A function from original props to result props.

+Examples:
 ```jsx
 <Control
   mapProps={\{